University of South Florida in Lakeland

 This PSC generated report complies with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and applies to the PSC and USFinL joint-use campus communities.
 The full text of this report can be found through a link on the PSC website home page.
 This report is prepared in cooperation with the Polk County Sheriff’s Office and the Winter Haven, Lakeland, and Lake Wales Police Departments and includes reports to Campus Security.

-PSC’s annual report information is included in the USFinL Annual Security Report.
+PSC’s annual report information is included in the USF Annual Security Report.
 For a copy of PSC’s report please contact PSC Security Office, Winter Haven Campus at 863.297.1059.

 EMERGENCY RESPONSE AND EVACUATION

 In the event of a significant threat to the safety or health of the college community, PSC will immediately notify USFinL.
 USFinL Emergency Response Team will then be alerted to the threat.
-The USFinL Emergency Response Team will contact the USFinL Associate Vice President for System Initiatives who notifies the USF President’s office regarding the state of the emergency and depending on the emergency the evacuation procedure.
-The USFinL Emergency Response Team will contact USF Tampa Safety & Compliance Manager who will send out emergency notification thru email, update the USFinL website, and send “MOBULL” alerts to students, faculty, and staff.
+The USFinL Emergency Operations Commander will contact the USFinL Chancellor who notifies the USF President’s office regarding the state of the emergency and depending on the emergency the evacuation procedure.
+The USFinL Emergency Communications Officer will put notifications on the USFinL web-site and contact USF Tampa Safety & Compliance Manager who will send out emergency notification thru email and “MOBULL” to students, faculty, and staff.
 USFinL follows the guidelines for evacuation set by PSC.
 Evacuation rally points are displayed in all classrooms and office areas.
 The USFinL Safety Officer stays in constant communication with PSC Safety team.

 PSC will use their Emergency Notification System consists of the Wide-Area Emergency Broadcast System (WEBS).
 WEBS will broadcast announcements over loudspeakers that are located in outdoor campus locations and to common areas inside campus buildings on the Lakeland Campus.
 PSC periodically test the emergency broadcast loudspeakers on the Lakeland Campus.